bermed28/cs7641-assignment3/README.md

 and 1 non-linear manifold algorithm:
 * t-Distributed Stochastic Neighbor Embeddings (t-SNE)

-The goal is to see how we can use clustering & dimensionality reduction to do unsupervised learning tasks, as well as sueprvised learning tasks like neural network training.
+The goal is to see how we can use clustering & dimensionality reduction to do unsupervised learning tasks, as well as supervised learning tasks like neural network training.

 We use the `scikit-learn` module to execute these experiments.